-I am the author of more than 20 scholarly publications as well as several large policy reports, briefs, reviews, and popular articles.
+I am the author of numerous scholarly publications as well as several large policy reports, briefs, reviews, and popular articles.
 My scholarly articles have appeared in leading journals in my field (GeoPolitics, Social Media + Society, Journal of Democracy, Post-Soviet Affairs, Studies in Ethnicity and Nationalism, Europe-Asia Studies, and Problems of Post-Communism, among others).
-My book “Mapping Mass Mobilizations” (2014, has received praise Europe-Asia Studies and was nominated for a prize).
+My book “Mapping Mass Mobilizations” (2014, has received praise Europe-Asia Studies and was nominated for a national prize).

 Onuch, O. (2014).
 Mapping Mass Mobilizations: Understanding Revolutionary Moments in Argentina and Ukraine.
 Palgrave MacMillan.

 Onuch, O. (ed).
 (2011).
 Revolutionary Moments: Protest, Politics and Art.
 PMFA and NaUKMA press: Warsaw/Kyiv.
 Pp.159.